andrewtong0/RMA/README.md

 Bot Setup Tutorial
-1. Verify you have Python 3.x.x installed, the required MongoDB information, and the Discord Bot credentials (see above).
+1. Verify you have Python 3.7.x installed, the required MongoDB information, and the Discord Bot credentials (see above).
+Later versions of Python may not work.
 2. Clone the repository
 3. Navigate to the repository and install the required dependencies `pip install -r requirements.txt`